 How do we book a tour?
 You can go to our “book” section of this website and you will be directed to our Eventbrite page.
 Find a tour on the schedule that fits your travel dates, and complete the process.
 If you have any struggles with the Eventbrite page, you can reach out to Marty via text/voicemail and he will assist you.
 If you are needing a gift certificate, please contact us via the contact page and we can make that happen for you.
 If you don’t see any tours available on the Eventbrite page-contact us via email and we will design a custom tour for you!

 Safety: Safety is our first priority when entertaining visitors on our tour experiences and while providing hospitality in our home or vehicles.
 We have a “hold-harmless” liability agreement/waiver that we require for all tour participants.
 We do have a reasonably expected level of liability insurance that covers all participants, and our partners have their own liability protection as well.
 We have a well-stocked first aid kit available.
 All interactions with animals must be supervised The guide will give you some basic education and instruction prior to entering the farm areas.
 We ask that you fully comply with those instructions for everyone’s safety.
 We have safe and reliable transportation.
 All of our drivers have exemplary driving records and are very attentive to safety.
 Our tour guides are vaccinated with the Pfizer vaccine.
 We have zero tolerance for open intoxicants and require seat belt usage.
 We will provide safe transportation options for any goods, beverages, or items purchased from partner businesses during the tour.
 We cannot allow any tour participant to drive our UTV, that particular vehicle is always driven by one of our staff.

 Children: Are children allowed on the tour?
 Short answer yes.
 Long answer, well-behaved children are definitely allowed on the tour.
 We will say this again, we are venturing on to operating farms with many dangers and potentially hazardous situations.
 Parents and children alike will need to obey all directions given by the tour guide.
-If anyone displays an inability to follow the tour guide’s directions they will be asked to remain on the shuttle for the remainder of the tour.
+If anyone displays an inability to follow the tour guide’s directions they will be asked to remain on the UTV for the remainder of the tour.
 As an additional word of warning, Marty Richards will be your tour guide.
 Marty coached high school football for 20 years, high school girls varsity softball for 7 years, and raised 3 daughters in his household.
 He has a voice and can use it, let’s not go there.

 Our 2020 Kawasaki Mule Pro-FXT™ ranch edition UTV/ATV with seating/seatbelts for 6 passengers (including the driver).
 All participants must be 10 years or older.
 We cannot provide seating for children smaller than 4’9″.
 UTV approved helmets must be worn by youth ages 10-18 by county ordinance.
 We have a small and medium helmut available for use.
 Our UTV has a first aid kit, weighted blankets, outer water-proof blankets, electronic hand warmers, and seatbelts for all occupants.